ysl2/nvim/README.md

 If you not sure whether the firenvim is builded, you can first comment this line, then manually call `:call firenvim#install(0)` to build firenvim, then uncomment it.

+press `ctrl+e` in the browser input dialogue to open nvim.

 #### Applications

 ##### Wakatime